vendanor/preview-pull-request/README.md

 tlsSecretName: myapp-cert
 ```

-if your `values.yaml` file looks different, you can specify which keys to change.
+if your `values.yaml` file looks different, you can specify which keys to change when adding a preview.
 If your `values.yaml` looks like this:
 ```yaml
 docker: